SilverRainZ/silverrainz.github.io/about/me.rst

 Intro
 -----

-- Shengyu Zhang A.K.A *SilverRainZ*, *谷月轩*
+- I am Shengyu Zhang, a.k.a *SilverRainZ*, *谷月轩*
-- Dull painter, you can see my previous works on `LOFTER`_
-- Ex-Programmer, 10% stream processing, 10% distributed system, and 80% fool
+- Former programmer, 10% stream processing, 10% distributed system, and 80% fool
-- `Free Software`_ supporter
+- Future painter, you can see my previous works on `LOFTER`_
 - Arch Linux user, active member of `Arch Linux CN Community`_
 - Author of `Srain IRC Client`_
 - :doc:`enemy` of SilverRainZ